broodjeaap/go-watch/README.md

 ## Reverse Proxy

-GoWatch can be run behind a reverse proxy, if it's hosted under a subdomain (https://gowatch.domain.tld), not changes to the config are needed.
+GoWatch can be run behind a reverse proxy, if it's hosted under a subdomain (https://gowatch.domain.tld), no changes to the config are needed.
 But if you want to run GoWatch under a path (https://domain.tld/gowatch), you can set the `gin.urlprefix` value in the config or the `GOWATCH_URLPREFIX` environment variable can be used.
 ```
 gin: